Published on December 17, 2024 | Last modified on May 13, 2025

-The attached publication from Kelly's, is an accurate description of Combmartin (Combe Martin) and its industry as it was in 1902, when the village still had its market town charter.
+The attached publication is an accurate description of Combmartin (Combe Martin) and its industry as it was in 1902, when the village still had its market town charter.

-Combe Martin valley was "very productive, and the local cottagers supplied fresh fruit and vegetables to Lynton and Ilfracombe".
+Combe Martin valley was "very productive, and the locals supplied fresh fruit and vegetables to Lynton and Ilfracombe".
 At that time, "the chief crops were pasture, fruits and vegetables" grown on rich loamy coastal soil.

 This edition of Kelly's Directory of Devon (1902) also includes a list of Combmartin's contemporary private residents; names, occupations and businesses, along with their residences.